gasduster99/theses/nick/advance/present/advanceNotes.md

 * **Next**

-* In particular I'll point out these 4 red X's in the 4 corners. <!--Since I will refer back to these examples in about 2 slides.-->
-* These are examples of large model misspecification relative to the scheafer model.
+* In particular I'll point out these 4 red X's in the 4 corners as examples of large model misspecification relative to the scheafer model.
 * I show an example biomass series of in the high contrast setting in each corner.
 * $Bmsy/B0$: describes where the biomass comes to equilibrium
 * $Fmsy$: describes how quickly the stock responds to fishing and how fast it rebuilds.